-(d) “observation-manipulation” (OM) processes are the mechanisms that handles self-consciousness and introspection, and also one’s own inner conscious ability to manipulate his/her mental states and processes.
+(d) observation-manipulation (OM) processes are mechanisms that act on self-consciousness and introspection, and also on one’s own inner conscious ability to manipulate one’s mental states and processes.
 However, it should be noted here that I will not focus on these processes, but will only offer a sketch of them so as to give an overall picture of the proposed theory.
 The main reason for this is that (d) processes are so complicated that they cannot be adequately discussed within the framework of the present article (e.g., Kriegel, 2023; Schwitzgebel, 2019).

-While subsystem (a) is part of the normal cognitive system, which handles inputs, encoding, storage and retrieval of information from memory.
-By contrast, the other subsystems are additional hypothetical assumptions important for the treatment of consciousness.
-Based on these subsystems, the present paper proposes a new approach, the “functional theory of consciousness” (FTC) that its major aim is to handle the question, which is one of the major problems discussed by the professional literature (e.g., Gennaro, 2012; Lycan, 2004; Rosenthal, 2004, 2005; Tye, 1995; Van Gulick, xxx): what makes a mental state (M) a conscious-M?
+Subsystem (a) is part of the normal cognitive system, which deals with inputs, encoding, storage, and retrieval of information from memory.
+By contrast, the other subsystems are additional hypothetical assumptions that are important for improving our understanding of consciousness.
+Based on these subsystems, the present paper proposes a new approach, the ‘functional theory of consciousness’ (FTC), aimed at providing an answer to one of the most important problems debated in the literature (e.g., Gennaro, 2012; Lycan, 2004; Rosenthal, 2004, 2005; Tye, 1995; Van Gulick, xxx): What makes a mental state (M) a conscious-M?
 Or how is an unconscious-M transformed into a conscious-M?

-The FTC is an expansion and deepening of Rakover’s (2019) previous preliminary outline of a new approach to consciousness.
-The theory is a part of the cognitive-mentalistic system and it includes the above four subsystems, which can be divided using the following two categories: (1) the Bestowing of consciousness and (2) the Observation-Manipulation conscious processes.
-These subsystems can be conceived of as being anchored in the hereditary mechanisms that developed in an evolutionary way and are matured as a result of the normal development of the individual; they can be characterized as functioning in a very fast and automatic manner and most of their operations (except for their output that may enter a conscious state) are unconscious.
+FTC expands on and develops Rakover’s (2019) previous preliminary outline of a new approach to consciousness.
+The theory is part of the cognitive-mentalistic system and includes the above four subsystems, which can be divided into two categories: (1) the bestowing of consciousness and (2) conscious observation-manipulation processes.
+These subsystems can be conceived of as being anchored in hereditary mechanisms that have developed in an evolutionary way and have matured as a result of the normal development of the individual; they can be characterized as functioning in a very fast and automatic manner, and most of their operations (except for their output, which may enter conscious states) are unconscious.

-The FTC is not developed on Marr's (1982) realization (neurophysiological) level or the algorithm level, but rather on the functional (computational) level.
-On this level, the theory is characterized in terms of its goals; how it operates (e.g., the stages in the information processing); and the rationale on which it is based.
-The FTC is based on the above four assumptions, which should be viewed as theoretical assumptions that are to be evaluated in terms of the degree of success in proposing sound explanations for different empirical observations and also for certain objections which have been raised against other theories of consciousness, especially higher-order thought theory (HOT) (Rosenthal, 2004, 2005).
+Marr (1982) famously put forward a three-level analytical framework.
+FTC has not been developed on either the implementation (neurophysiological) level or the algorithmic level, but rather on the functional (computational) level.
+On this level, the theory is characterized in terms of its goals; how it operates (e.g., the stages of information processing); and the rationale on which it is based.
+FTC is based on the above four assumptions, which should be viewed as theoretical assumptions to be evaluated in terms of their degree of success in proposing sound explanations for different empirical observations and also in overcoming certain objections which have been raised against other theories of consciousness, especially higher-order thought (HOT) theory (Rosenthal, 2004, 2005).

-For the present paper an M is described by employing the following general delineation.
-A system T represents an observational system O, when T's symbols and their relations map certain aspects of O and their relation.
+For the purposes of the present paper, an M is understood in the following terms.
+A system T represents an observational system O, when T’s symbols and their relations map certain aspects of O and their relation.
 In view of this, an M can represent either an individual’s external world or inner private world.
-For example, a cat can be represented in one's cognitive system by a hypothetical internal symbols [signified by e.g., M(cat)], which can be lingual or pictorial.
-This representation mediates between the external world (the stimulus) and the individual's response.
+For example, a cat can be represented in one’s cognitive system by hypothetical internal symbols [signified by e.g., M(cat)], which can be lingual or pictorial.
+This representation mediates between the external world (the stimulus) and the individual’s response.